 Des Moines, IA 50306-9960

-Winners will be announced at the National Pork Industry Forum in in Orlando, FL, March 8-10, 2023.
-NPPC and CME Group reserve the right to publish any or all parts the essays submitted.
+Winners will be announced at the National Pork Industry Forum in Chicago, Illinois on March 5-7, 2024.
+NPPC and CME Group reserve the right to publish any or all parts of the essays submitted.

-Please contact Craig Boelling, NPPC Vice President of Resource Development, with questions about the scholarship at 515-278-8012 or firstname.lastname@example.org.
+Please contact Julie Schwalbe, NPPC Director of Resource Development, with questions about the scholarship at 515-278-8012 or email@example.com.

 In Honor of Lois Britt

 The scholarship, initiated in 1990, was renamed in honor of NPPC Board of Director Lois Britt, upon her passing in 2006.
-A lifetime supporter of agriculture, Lois spent 34 years with the North Carolina Cooperative Extension Service, and 15 years working in Public and Government Relations with Murphy-Brown LLC (now Smithfield).
+A lifetime supporter of agriculture, Lois spent 34 years with the North Carolina Cooperative Extension, and 15 years working in public and government relations with Murphy-Brown LLC (now Smithfield Hog Production).
 Her many achievements include induction into the NPPC Pork Industry Hall of Fame and the N.C.
-Pork Council Hall of Fame, and receiving the N.C.
+Pork Council Hall of Fame, as well as receiving the N.C.
 4-H Lifetime Achievement Award.